scottsappen/AvroProdConsExample/README.md

 ```java
 //climbingGymBuilder.setSquarefeet(7000);
 ```
-Run java producer and consumer from v2 package to produce a few messages, consume them and observe the full compatibility.
+Run java producer from the v2 package and consumer from the v1 package to produce a few messages, consume them and observe the full compatibility.

 **Tip**
 <br/>Remember Confluent packages some command line tooling you can use as a quick and dirty consumer as well.